 How to check the sender score?

 Let’s take a look at different tools which can help you to check your sender score.
-The sender score or email reputation score is usually calculated for a domain or IP address used for sending emails.
+The email reputation score is usually calculated for a domain or IP address used for sending emails.

 1. SenderScore by ReturnPath

 This service is provided by Return Path.
 The basic tool is free you can simply register with your email account and then log into this tool.
 Here you can check the sender reputation of any domain.

 A Sender Score is a measure of your reputation, similar to a credit score.
-Sender scores are calculated from 0 to 100.
-Sender score numbers are calculated on a rolling 30-day average and illustrate where your IP address ranks against other IP addresses.
+It is calculated from 0 to 100.
+Numbers are calculated on a rolling 30-day average and illustrate where your IP address ranks against other IP addresses.

 A higher sender or email reputation score means better deliverability and higher chances of reaching the inbox.

 2. TaloIntelligence by Cisco

 TaloIntelligence is a tool provided by Cisco.
 It is also a free tool, easily accessible, where you don’t even need to create a login account.

-This tool returns the sender score in terms of – Good, Neutral, or Poor scores.
+This tool returns the email reputation in terms of – Good, Neutral, or Poor scores.
 Good means there is little or no threat activity.
 Neutral means your IP address or domain is within acceptable parameters, but may still be filtered or blocked.
 Poor means there is a problematic level of threat activity and you are likely to be filtered or blocked.

 3. TrustedSource by McAfee

 TrustedSource is provided by McAfee.
 It is quite similar to TaloIntelligence.
 It is easy, and freely accessible to check your domain / IP sender reputation.

 4. BarracudaCentral by Barracuda Networks

 The BarracudaCentral Reputation System is a real-time database of IP addresses that have a “poor” reputation for sending valid emails.
 Barracuda Central maintains and verifies all IP addresses marked as “poor” on the Barracuda Reputation System.

 This is a very basic tool for sender score checks.
 It will only tell you if your domain or IP address has been flagged on their database or not.

 5. ReputationAuthority by WatchGuard